Iran–Sudan relations: Military relations

 In a leaked document from summer 2014, the ties between Iran and Sudan are described as being “strategic”, “military” and “defensive”.
 General Siddiq Amer, Director General of Intelligence and Security, - “Iran is our biggest ally in the region, in terms of cooperation in the areas of intelligence and military industrial production.”
 General Abd al-Rahim Mohammed Husein, Minister of Defence, said: “ All the advancement in our military industry is from Iran.
 They opened the doors of their stores of weapons for us, at a time the Arabs stood against us.
 The Iranian support came when we were fighting a rebellion that spread in all directions including the National Democratic Alliance (NDA).
 The Iranians provided us with experts and they trained our M.I.
 [Military Intelligence] and security cadres.
 They also trained us in weapons production and transferred to us modern technology in the military production industry.
 There is one full battalion of the Republican Guards still with us here and other experts who are constructing interception and spying bases in order to protect us, plus an advanced Air Defense system.
 They built for us Kenana and Jebel Awliya Air bases.”
 The Kenana Air base is likely situated south of the city of Rabak (White Nile State), near the Kenana Sugar Company facilities.
 The minutes reveal that Sudan has also provided weapons to the Houthis (a Shia insurgent group) operating in Yemen.

 General Husein revealed that the Kenana Air Base has been used for the transit of Iranian weapons.
 BM missile launchers and their rockets stored in Kenana and part sold to Qatar to support Libya fighters.
 Husein's words thus confirmed Libya's recent denunciation of Khartoum's logistical support to the Libya Dawn Militias.

 Since reestablishing diplomatic ties with Sudan in October 2023 after a seven-year hiatus, Iran has supplied the SAF with advanced weaponry, notably Mohajer-6 and Ababil drones.
 These drones have been instrumental in recent SAF offensives, including the recapture of key areas in Khartoum and Omdurman.
 Iran has also provided intelligence support and facilitated the training of new SAF recruits, some reportedly trained in Uganda.

+In 2026, the United States authorities arrested a woman, Shahim Mafi, in Los Angeles.
+Federal prosecutors charged her with trafficking weapons to the SAF, including the sale of: “drones, bombs, bomb fuses, and millions of rounds of ammunition.”